Stocks mixed as Wall Street closes strong week; crypto falls - NewsBreak

 Bond markets are closed for trading in observance of Veterans Day.
 On Thursday, yields plunged as investors pared back their expectations for how aggressively the Fed will raise rates.

-Tapestry rose 7.6% and Ralph Lauren rose 6.9% to also help lead the S&P 500 higher.
-Both companies reported stronger profits for the latest quarter than expected.
+Tapestry and Ralph Lauren were also helping to lead the S&P 500 with gains of more than 6% after both reported stronger profits for the latest quarter than expected.

 In the crypto market, meanwhile, prices are sinking again amid the industry's latest crisis of confidence.
 One of the bigger crypto trading platforms, FTX, filed for bankruptcy protection after its users began scrambling to pull out their money on fears about its financial strength.